Skip to content

 WooCommerce was built around physical products, but a growing share of the real stores I audit in 2026 sell services.
 Consulting hours, agency retainers, maintenance plans, photography packages, tutoring, legal advice, fractional CFO work.
-Selling services on WooCommerce works well when you understand which WooCommerce building blocks map to which service-selling pattern, and it goes sideways fast when you try to force a service business into a product-store template.
+Selling services on WooCommerce works well once you understand which building blocks map to which service-selling pattern.
+It goes sideways fast when you try to force a service business into a product-store template.

 The three service-selling patterns

-- Hourly and time-based services.
+2. Hourly and time-based services.
 Customer books a block of time, one hour, four hours, a day, at a defined rate.
-Best for consultations, coaching, support retainers, and anything where the deliverable is your attention rather than a specific artifact.
+Best for consultations and coaching, or any support retainer where the deliverable is your attention rather than a specific artifact.

 Most service businesses I have worked with need at least two of these patterns.
-A freelance web developer sells Growth and Enterprise packages for standard builds, hourly blocks for ongoing maintenance, and custom quotes for the occasional enterprise migration that cannot be boxed into either.
-The right answer is usually to pick the dominant pattern, build the store around it, and add the other patterns as secondary flows.
+A freelance web developer sells Growth and Enterprise packages for standard builds, plus hourly blocks for ongoing maintenance.
+Custom quotes cover the occasional enterprise migration that cannot be boxed into either.

 Pattern 1: packaged services, the simplest setup